 1. How much does it cost to spend a semester in Washington, D.C.?

-All Semester Program students will pay normal Baylor tuition as if they were attending courses on campus in Waco in addition to the program fee ($4,800) and the refundable housing security deposit ($200).
+All Semester Program students will pay normal Baylor tuition as if they were attending courses on campus in Waco in addition to the program fee ($4,600) and the program deposit ($200).
 Beyond those costs, total expenses can vary for each student depending on how they choose to live.
 For example, all housing accommodations include direct access to a kitchen, which allows students to cut costs by cooking instead of going out to eat for meals.

 Here is a rough budget outline for the semester to help you develop your personal financial plan:

 Baylor tuition: $20,597 (2018-2019 tuition rate)

 Food: $1,200 ($75 per week, out of pocket)

 Books: This amount will vary by semester, but it is almost guaranteed to be considerably less than an average semester of books at Baylor, given the fact that only two courses will require books (your other two courses are the internship course and the independent research course)

 Metro Pass: Included in the Program Fee and provides Unlimited use of the D.C.
 Metro System (estimated savings of $300-$850)